 Clean Transportation Specialist

-Kimberly has 10 years of NC State University specific experience in outreach, extension and engagement.
-Her efforts in communication and business development highlight the importance of nurturing partnerships and collaborations with the ultimate objective of advocating for the competitiveness of NC business and industry.
+Kimberly serves as a senior project manager for the Center’s Clean Power and Industrial Efficiency team.
+She has many years of experience in outreach, extension and engagement.
+Her efforts in communication and business development highlight the importance of nurturing partnerships and collaborations with the ultimate objective of advocating for the competitiveness of North Carolina’s business and industry.
 Kimberly leverages the Center’s capabilities in order to to meet the needs and objectives of commercial, industrial and government entities as they pertain to energy efficiency and sustainability.
 Her efforts include extensive outreach and development initiatives to promote the Center as a resource in support of sustainability.
 She consulted directly for the U.S. Department of Commerce NIST-Manufacturing Extension Partnership on a national supply chain optimization initiative.
 She previously served as assistant director of Energy Solutions as part of the Mechanical & Aerospace Engineering Department, and worked for the NC Manufacturing Extension Partnership / Industry Expansion Solutions group.
 Kimberly has a master’s of arts degree in environmental communication from NC State University. firstname.lastname@example.org